In the blog this week we suggest five ways that Estates Managers should be prepared for managing water safely…

 - Details of management responsibilities & communication pathways;

-- Process for ensuring training and competency;
+- A process for ensuring Legionella training and competency;

 - Procedures for monitoring the effectiveness of the control strategy;